 The kitchen has plenty of storage and uses the vertical space well.
-Getting the microwave off the counters and under a cabinet increases your work space, too.
-The counter top is a great use of adding a textural element into a room, it even matches the flooring.
+Getting the microwave off the counters and under a cabinet increases your workspace, too.
+The countertop is a great use of adding a textural element to a room, it even matches the flooring.

 Rectangular windows, also known as transom windows, allow plenty of light into the bedroom without losing any privacy.

 Everything in this mobile home is updated – including the bathroom!
 The owner does a great job of using the same color palette throughout the home with the furniture, as well as the flooring and wall color.